 B—The return speculates on what the Internet will look like as it become an adult.

 These books conceptualise the Internet as a living organism and tell a story of its past, present, and future and are divided in twelve thematic chapters.

-This book departs from the idea of the Internet is a living organism in constant evolution, and based on thus assumption, how can position it in time and space?
+This book departs from the idea that the Internet is a living organism in constant evolution, and based on that assumption, how can position itself in time and space?
 Furthermore, how can we conceptualise its past, present and future?
 Could I map and analyse what the Internet once was, what it is, and what it could become?

 Technosphere - The power of (ten) scale.

 I decided to create a sort of Internet memoirs in the form of a visual catalogue and draw a comparison between its different temporal relationships.
 In order to demonstrate such contrast, I developed the concept of three separate, yet interrelated books.
 Each of them reveals a different time, but with parallel moments.
 Each of the books’ chapters was explored in a related visual way.

 Throughout the whole developmental process, I kept coming back to one same conclusion: in the past, the Internet was perceived with certain ingenuousness—a Promise; in the present is seen as an uncontrollable super-organism capable of swallowing the world—an imminent Collapse; yet, it keeps feeding our naïve hopes for the future—an eventual Return.